icpc/ccs-specs/Contest_API.md

-In such a scenario, the proxy server would timestamp the submissions and authenticate the submitting team, and then forward the submission to the upstream CCS using the `admin` role.
+In such a scenario, the proxy server would timestamp the submissions and authenticate the submitting team, and then forward the submission to the upstream CCS using the `proxy_submit` capability.
 The proxy would provide `team_id` and `time` properties and the CCS should then accept and use these.

-To allow the proxy to return a submission `id` during connectivity loss, each site could be assigned a unique prefix such that the proxy server itself can generate unique `id`s and then submit a PUT to the central CCS with the `id` property included.
+To allow the proxy to return a submission `id` during connectivity loss, the `admin_submit` capability would be required and each site could be assigned a unique prefix such that the proxy server itself can generate unique `id`s and then submit a PUT to the central CCS with the `id` property included.
 The central CCS should then accept and use that `id` property.